 Recent cosmological observations~\cite{BHDE} found evidence of a {\em cosmological coupling of black holes}.
-To establish this coupling, one has to assume that the gravitating mass of black holes increases with the universe's expansion, independently of accretions or mergers.
-Such a mass increase produces a concomitant increase in the dark energy carried by the black holes, which in turn contributes a dark energy density to Friedmann's equations.
-Furthermore, by considering the black hole production inferred from the cosmic star formation history, it is concluded that black holes could account for the universe's total amount of dark energy, as measured today.
+To establish this coupling, one must assume that the gravitating mass of black holes increases with the universe's expansion, independent of accretions or mergers.
+Such a mass increase produces a concomitant increase in the dark energy carried by the black holes, thereby contributing to the dark energy density in Friedmann's equations.
+Furthermore, by considering the black hole production inferred from the history of cosmic star formation, it is concluded that black holes could account for the universe's total amount of dark energy, as measured today.
 As the remnants of stellar collapse, black holes are considered the origin of the universe's dark energy.
-Such a mechanism could explain, for example, the late time acceleration of the universe's expansion.
+Such a mechanism could explain, for example, the late-time acceleration of the universe's expansion.

-Despite the conceptual differences, the de Sitter-invariant approach to gravitation can be said to corroborate the experimental evidence of a cosmological coupling of black holes.
-There are some crucial differences, though.
+Despite presenting some conceptual differences, the de Sitter-invariant approach to gravitation can be said to corroborate the experimental evidence of a cosmological coupling of black holes.
+There are, however, some crucial differences.
 For example, in the de Sitter-invariant approach to gravitation, the source of dark energy is not the black hole itself but the proper conformal current of ordinary matter.
 It is also unclear how the cosmological coupling of black holes would work in other cosmic periods, such as the primordial universe.
-Notwithstanding the conceptual differences, we believe this topic deserves further studies as establishing a cosmological coupling of black holes could provide answers to crucial problems of modern~cosmology.
+Notwithstanding the differences, we believe this topic deserves further study, as establishing a cosmological coupling of black holes could answer crucial problems in modern cosmology.